 Your finger or chopstick will also tell you when the top few inches of soil get dry enough to need more water.

-Most Jade plants only need watering every two weeks or even less often.
+In my experience, most Jade plants only need watering every two weeks or even less often.
 A very dry or hot indoor environment may lead to the plant needing weekly watering, but it’s unlikely.

 Jade plants don’t mind dry air from heaters or windows, but they may need less watering than usual if located in a humid room.